edmaholic/SE-project/README.md

 The second version is srs.doc which is the srs version in IEEE format.

 The third version is FinalSRS_TheProject.docx is the final srs version fully revised with usecase diagram and final revisions.

+SDS is uploaded along with the sequence and state diagram PNGS